Jack-Kaplan/EESC.-1010-Notes/README.md

 # EESC 1010: The Dynamic Earth - Lecture Notes

-This repository contains my compiled lecture notes for **EESC 1010: The Dynamic Earth**, a college-level Earth science course.
-The notes cover various topics, including plate tectonics, Earth materials and processes, and human interactions with the Earth system, with examples focused on New York City.
+**EESC 1010: The Dynamic Earth** is a college-level Earth science course.
+These notes cover topics such as plate tectonics, Earth materials and processes, and human interactions with the Earth system, with examples centered on New York City.

 ## Contents
-The repository includes:
-- PDF files of lecture notes, updated regularly.
-- Compiled LaTeX source files.

-Each release includes lecture notes organized by date, with changelogs documenting updates.
+- **PDF Lecture Notes:** Regularly updated and organized by date.
+- **LaTeX Source Files:** Used to compile the notes.

+Releases include PDFs and a changelog summarizing updates.

-## Usage Policy
+## Usage

-These notes are licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
-Here’s what this means:
+These notes are shared under the **Creative Commons BY-NC-SA 4.0 License**, allowing:

-1. **Personal Use and Adaptation:**
-   - You are free to use, copy, and adapt these notes for your personal use.

-2. **Public Sharing of Changes:**
-   - If you make changes, adaptations, or additions to these notes, you must share them publicly under the same license.

-3. **Non-Commercial Use Only:**
-   - You may not use these notes or derivatives for commercial purposes without explicit permission from the author.
+- **Personal Use and Adaptation:** You can use and modify the notes for non-commercial purposes.

-4. **Attribution:**
-   - Proper credit must be given to the original author (me), and a link to this repository should be provided when sharing adaptations.
+- **Attribution:** Please credit me and link back to this repository.

-For more details on the license, see the [Creative Commons website](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+- **Sharing Adaptations:** Any changes must be shared under the same terms.

+For full license details, visit [creativecommons.org](https://creativecommons.org/licenses/by-nc-sa/4.0/).